 As with all things, you get what you pay for.
 And as such, beware of companies that offer extremely low prices for their services.
 This can be a sign that the company is desperate for business and may be financially unstable.
 It also may be a sign that the company is cutting corners on processing to undercut its competition.

-On the other hand, you also shouldn’t be charged exorbitant rates.
-Imaging services is a laborious process and you should be quoted a fair market rate based on the nature of your work.
+On the other hand, they shouldn’t overcharge you either.
+Document scanning services do take many hours of labor, but you should be quoted a fair market rate based on the nature of your work.
 All charges should be clearly stated on the agreement so that there are no surprises on the final bill.

 Ideally, the company will be located somewhat close to you so that transportation costs and turnaround time are reasonable.